Updated: Sep 22

 Finally, you should become a Tech Talent Charter signatory.
 Tech Talent Charter brings together industries and organisations to drive greater inclusion and diversity in tech.
 The Tech Talent Charter (TTC) is a non-profit organisation leading a movement to address inequality in the UK tech sector and drive inclusion and diversity in a practical and uniquely measurable way.
 Their ultimate goal is that the UK tech sector becomes truly inclusive and a reflection of the society which it represents.
 They work at scale, addressing the tech ecosystem as a whole to drive change.
 They focus on the how, not just the why of inclusion and we bring communities together and support the underrepresented.
 Signatories of the charter make a number of pledges in relation to their approach to recruitment and retention.
 Although it is very much an employer-led initiative, the TTC is supported by the UK Government's Digital Strategy.

 The fact that you read this guide shows an interest in driving more diversity and inclusion in your startup, which is a good place to start.
-I want to remind you that 99% of diversity and inclusion efforts fail to translate intention into actions.
+I want to remind you that 78% of startup founders have no formal plans or policies in place to promote diversity and inclusion because most fail to translate intentions into actions.
 You can make a difference by following these simple steps.
-I shared these tips based on my experience working in tech for over a decade.
-It is my sincere hope that startups will drive a positive change and become a change agent in the tech industry.
+I shared these tips based on my experience working in startups for over a decade and it is my sincere hope that startups will drive a positive change and become a change agent in the tech industry.
 However it takes a village to change and your efforts to bring more diversity and inclusion in your startup require constant work and commitment.
 You can find more resources and more advice on my website www.inspired-human.com.